jestjs/jest/website/versioned_docs/version-26.x/Configuration.md

 The directory where Jest should output its coverage files.

-### `coveragePathIgnorePatterns` \[array&lt;string&gt;]

-Default: `["/node_modules/"]`

-An array of regexp pattern strings that are matched against all file paths before executing the test.
-If the file path matches any of the patterns, coverage information will be skipped.

-These pattern strings match against the full path.
-Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.
-Example: `["<rootDir>/build/", "<rootDir>/node_modules/"]`.

 ### `coverageProvider` \[string]

 Indicates which provider should be used to instrument code for coverage.
 Allowed values are `babel` (default) or `v8`.